RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 ### Apple iOS
 *Instructions for enhancing the editor in an Apple iOS web browser are not yet complete.*

 Apple iOS browsers do not support Tampermonkey or similar features.
 This means you cannot configure Apple iOS browsers to activate the ehnanced editor automatically.
+This is a limitation imposed by Apple.

 However, you can activate the ehnanced editor manually each time you want to use it.

 These instructions are for the Safari browser.
 Similar methods are likely to work in other Apple iOS browsers.